Amazon Fire TV

-But the new Amazon Fire TV is far less expensive and, in some respects, far more capable – so can this Ultra HD box deliver where the Android TV-hobbled SHIELD falls down?
+But the new Amazon Fire TV is far less expensive – so can this Ultra HD box deliver where the Android TV-hobbled SHIELD falls down?

 The new Amazon Fire TV may look identical to the original Fire TV box, but that’s no bad thing.